davidvonthenen/graph-rag-guide/README.md

 | **Governance hooks**       | Basic provenance tags                           | Promotion events logged, schema‑versioned, and instantly traceable                |
 | **Performance**            | Millisecond‑level on warm RAM cache             | Sub‑50 ms at global scale; hot blocks auto‑evicted by FlexCache                   |

-> **TL;DR ...** start with the community guide for laptops; switch to the enterprise path when you need 24×7, multi‑site, or compliance.
+> **TL;DR:** start with the community guide for laptops; switch to the enterprise path when you need 24×7, multi‑site, or compliance.

-## Benefits Over Vector-Based RAG

-Adopting graph-based RAG addresses several key limitations of traditional RAG Agents:

-- **Multi-Hop Reasoning**: Graph databases naturally support complex queries involving multiple related entities, enhancing retrieval accuracy.
-- **Bias Mitigation**: Explicitly structured relationships simplify detection and correction of biased data.
-- **Improved Compliance and Governance**: Detailed provenance and transparent data relationships facilitate auditability and regulatory compliance.
-- **Risk Management**: Significantly reduced hallucinations due to verified and structured context.

 ## Where To Dive Deeper